ivogeorg/harus-project/README.md

 # harus-project
-Coursera getdata-013 course project on data for Human Activity Recognition Using Smartphones.
+Coursera getdata-013 course project on data for *H*uman Activity Recognition Using Smartphones.